Deeksha-6/TicTacToe/README.md

 To start the application -
 npm start - Runs the app in the development mode

-Which will open a default browser tab and display the board for the Tic Tac Toe game and
+Which will open a default browser tab and display the Tic Tac Toe game board for players.

 npm test - Launches the test runner in the interactive watch mode.